A minimalistic pure spinor sigma-model in AdS: Generalization

 \section{Generalization}

-Consider a sigma-model with a target space some supermanifold $\cal X$.
-Suppose that $\cal X$ is equipped with a nilpotent odd vector field $Q\in \mbox{Vect}({\cal X})$, generating a {\em gauge symmetry} of the sigma-model. \begin{itemize} \item in minimalistic sigma-models the BRST operator is just an odd nilpotent vector field on the target space \end{itemize} This means that the field configuration $X(\sigma,\tau)$ has the same action as $e^{\epsilon(\sigma,\tau)Q}X(\sigma,\tau)$ for an arbitrary odd gauge parameter function $\epsilon$ on the worldsheet:
+Consider a sigma-model whose target space is some supermanifold $\cal X$.
+Suppose that $\cal X$ is equipped with a nilpotent odd vector field $Q\in \mbox{Vect}({\cal X})$, generating a {\em gauge symmetry} of the sigma-model.
+In minimalistic sigma-models {\em the BRST operator is just an odd nilpotent vector field on the target space}.